metixud/FFlagsDumper/README.md

 - This tool performs a memory dump.
 For more complete FFlags, a static dump from a dumped `RobloxPlayerBeta.exe` is recommended
 - The dumped FFlags depend on the game you are connected to.
 Each game can have different flags enabled/disabled.
 - Flags break on Roblox updates; you'll need to redump after each update
+## i'm not posting fflags anymore but the dumper works!*
+# DISCONTINUED